 A combination of healthy diet and exercise (when you stick to it) appears to work better than either one alone.
 Sticking to a weight reduction program is difficult and requires a lot of support from family and friends.

 When dieting, your main goal should be to learn new, healthy ways of eating and make them a part of your everyday routine.
 Work with your doctor and nutritionist to set realistic, safe daily calorie counts that assure both weight loss and good nutrition.
 Remember that if you drop pounds slowly and steadily, you are more likely to keep them off.
 Your nutritionist can teach you about healthy food choices, appropriate portion sizes, and new ways to prepare food.
 Even modest weight loss can improve your health.
 Most people can lose weight by eating a healthier diet, exercising more, and adopting new behaviors such as keeping a food diary, avoiding food triggers, and thinking positively.
 The decision to keep fit requires a lifelong commitment of time and effort.
 Patience is essential.

 Several simple behavioral changes can have an impact on your weight loss success:

-Key recommendations from the expert panel on the Identification, Evaluation and Treatment of Overweight and Obesity in Adults:
+The following are key recommendations from the National Institutes of Health expert panel on the Identification, Evaluation, and Treatment of Overweight and Obesity in Adults: